Share On

 Copper

 Sometimes, copper sulfate is used to treat crop mycosis or digestive issues in geese.
 However, copper sulfate in a single dose of >1 g is fatal and should be used with care.
 Symptoms of copper toxicosis are listlessness and watery diarrhea.
-At a necropsy, burns and erosions are found in the lining of the gizzard, along with a green mucous throughout the intestinal tract.
+At a post-mortem examination, burns, and erosions are found in the lining of the gizzard, along with a green mucous throughout the intestinal tract.

 Hardware Disease